mayabot/fastText4j/README.md

-## Fasttext Introduction
+## Fasttext

  [Fasttext](https://github.com/facebookresearch/fastText/) is a library for text representation and classification by facebookresearch.
 It implements text classification and word embedding learning.

 ## FastText4j

-  A java version implementation of fasttext in kotlin.
+   Implementing Facebook's FastText with java.

 Features:

  * 100% in java
- * Compatible with original C++ model

-   It can read all trained models from fasttext directly
- * Compatible with the original product quantizer compression model
+ * Compatible with original C++ model file (include quantizer compression model)
- * Provides APIs for training(with equivalent performance)
+ * Provides training api (almost the same performance)
- * Support for customing storage formats
- * Support reading model files in mmap

-The scale of official model for chinese wiki is about 2.8G, which needs, at least, 4G for jvm in general.
-Moreover, it takes longer time for loading model files than C++ version.

-But it could be much optimised through mmap with limited RAM and time(around 3 seconds).
+ * Support for java file formats( can read file use mmap),read big model file with less memory
+ * Well-designed API

 ## Installing

 ### Gradle